Skilled Defense Attorney for Homicide Charges in Washington

 A charge of intentional murder represents the most serious allegation a person can face under Washington law.
 A person facing such a charge deserves an advocate in their corner with the experience and the tenacity to uphold the rights of the accused.
 Lesser charges of manslaughter can also bring lengthy prison sentences.
 The police in such cases do not always approach the investigations with the level of thoroughness that we would hope.
 Additionally, the detectives in such cases sometimes bring an investigatory bias that leads to a failure to consider other suspects.
+Facing Homicide Charges in Washington in Washington?
+Protect your rights and future with an experienced defense attorney.
+Contact attorney Erin Bradley McAleer for a free consultation.

 First Degree Murder